zilliztech/zdoc/docs/tutorials/data/data-import-export/data-import/prepare-data-import/use-bulkwriter.md

 sidebar_label: "Use BulkWriter"
 beta: FALSE
 notebook: FALSE
-description: "If your data format does not meet the requirements on Prepare Source Data, you can use BulkWriter, a data processing tool in pymilvus and Milvus' Java SDK, to prepare your data. | Cloud"
+description: "If your data format does not meet the requirements, you can use BulkWriter, a data processing tool in pymilvus and Milvus' Java SDK, to prepare your data. | Cloud"
 type: origin
 token: QyjpwAaKuihAeJkNBUJcdFesn9e
-sidebar_position: 2
+sidebar_position: 1
 keywords:
   - zilliz
   - vector database